Photo credit: Rishabh Singh.

 Relevant Activities and Links.

 I co-founded Graduate Women at MIT in fall 2009 for the promoting the personal and professional development of graduate women.
-One of my current projects is Positivity@MIT for creating a more positive workplace environment.
+As part of that, I helped start Positivity@MIT for creating a more positive workplace environment.

-I occasionally blog about academia and life in graduate school.
-I recently
+I occasionally blog about academia, life in graduate school, and other

 joined the CACM blogroll.